gkmchain/developer/AccessGuide/AccessGuide-en.md

 ## Node encryption

-After encrypting the wallet or changing the wallet password using gkm-cli encryptwallet "password", the node will stop the service by itself.
-Please use gkmd to restart the encrypted node.
+After encrypting the wallet or changing the wallet password using gkmcore-cli encryptwallet "password", the node will stop the service by itself.
+Please use gkmcored to restart the encrypted node.

 ### Set the keypool size

 Keypool capacity will be reduced after node encryption, you can use

-      ./gkm-cli keypoolrefill [size]
+      ./gkmcore-cli keypoolrefill [size]

   Set the size of the keypool